Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

-on the tensor component $A^+$ and zero otherwise.
-Observe that the curvature vanishes if and only if the splitting map $\epsilon$ is an augmentation.

-\paragraph Next we explain the cobar construction for curved coalgebras with a coaugmentation.
-Let $B_M$ be a curved coalgebra and let $\eta:k\rightarrow B$ be a coaugmentation of $B_M$.
-This boils down to requiring that $\eta$ splits the counit map and that it is a map of coalgebras such that

-Denote by $B^+$ the cokernel of $\eta$ which can be identified with the kernel of the counit through the direct sum decomposition $B\cong B^+\oplus k$.
+\paragraph{The coBar construction.} Let $B_M$ be a curved coalgebra.
+A $k$-linear map $\eta:k\rightarrow B$ is called a coaugumentation of $B_M$ if \begin{itemize} \item[(1)] $\eta$ splits the counit map; \item[(2)] $\eta$ is a map of coalgebras; \item[(3)] $M\circ \eta=0$. \end{itemize} Denote by $B^+$ the cokernel of $\eta$ which can be identified with the kernel of the counit through the splitting in $(1)$.
+Indeed the above conditions imply there is a direct sum decomposition $B\cong B^+\oplus k$ of $B$ as coalgebras, moreover $M$ vanishes on the component $k$.

-Given a coaugmentation as above, the cobar construction $\Omega(B_M)$ is a dg algebra.
-Explicitly, as an associative algebra $\Omega(B_M)$ is the free tensor algebra generated by $B^+[-1]$:
+Given a coaugumented curved coalgebra $B_M$, we can construct a differential graded algebra $\Omega B_M$, known as its coBar construction.
+Explicitly as an associative algebra $\Omega B_M$ is the free tensor algebra generated by $B^+[-1]$ which is simply

-The differential $d$ is a derivation on $\Omega(B_M)$, determined by the following two components
+The differential $d$ is a derivation on $\Omega B_M$ determined by the following two components

-\paragraph \textbf{An example.} We work out an example to illustrate these constructions.
-Consider the the case of the cocommutative coalgebra $C:=\sym(V)$ with curvature given by a map $M:\sym(V)\rightarrow k$.
-In order to have a coaugmentation, we assume that $M$ vanishes on scalar terms in $C$.
-It follows that the inclusion of scalars $\eta:k\rightarrow C$ is a coaugmentation of $C_M$.
-Indeed, it is easy to see that $\eta$ splits the counit and is a map of coalgebras.
-The fact that $M\circ \eta=0$ follows from our additional assumption that $M$ vanishes on scalars.

-By the above construction $\Omega(C_M)$ is the free tensor algebra generated by $\sym(V)^+[-1]$ with differential given by the sum of two components which we denote by $d^+$ and $d^-$.
-The $d^+$ differential comes from the coproduct on $\sym(V)^+[-1]$ and $d^-$ from the curvature $M$.
-Explicitly $d^+$ and $d^-$ are determined by requiring them to be $k$-linear and to act on monomials $f_1,\cdots,f_k$ by
+\begin{example} Let us work out the coBar construction of the curved coalgebra $C_M$ defined in Example~\ref{ex:cca}.
+There is a natural coaugmentation on $C$: the inclusion of scalars.
+In order for it be compatible with curvature, we assume that $M$ vanishes on scalar part of $C$.This coaugmentation induces in particular a direct sum decomposition $C\cong C^+\oplus k$.
+The coBar algebra $\Omega C_M$ is the free tensor algebra generated by $\sym(V)^+[-1]$ with differential given by the sum of two components which we denote by $d^+$ and $d^-$.
+These maps act on monomials $f_1|\cdots|f_k$ by